Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 	?ResearchUser a core:ResearchUser .
 }
 ```
-5. Which data analysis lifecycle used in a study and which data are used?
+5. Which data analysis lifecycle or data acquisition used in a study and which data are used?

+5a.
+Data analysis lifecycle
 ```
 PREFIX core: <https://purls.helmholtz-metadaten.de/prima/core#>
 PREFIX prov: <http://www.w3.org/ns/prov#>